 Propagate & Preserve

 Thyme is easily propagated with a cutting.
 This aromatic herb can easily be preserved.
-Just snip a bunch of stems, tie a string or rubberband at the end of the bunch and air dry.
+Just snip a bunch of stems, tie a string or band at the end of the bunch and air dry.